 How to Stop AnyDesk Access on iPhone

-There are two ways for you to uninstall AnyDesk from iPhone: removing an app from the home screen and via the Settings app.
+There are two ways for you to uninstall AnyDesk from the iPhone: removing the app from the home screen and via the Settings app.

 Uninstall AnyDesk on Android